varun-singhh/vovoca/CONTRIBUTING.md

 - Wait for the maintainer to review or merge it

 ## Issues and Pull Requests
+- Issue Title should be : `VOVOCA - Issue Number`
+- Make sure to add description about issue in the section below the issue to get more clear picture, try adding screenshots/gifs for better clearance
 - If you're not sure about adding something, [open an issue](https://github.com/varun-singhh/vovoca/issues/new) to discuss it.
 - Feel free to open a Pull Request early so that a discussion can be had as changes are developed.
 - Include screenshots and animated gifs of your changes whenever possible.